Microscopic Theory of a Fluctuation-Induced Dynamical Crossover in Supercooled Liquids

 However, neither experiments \cite{brambilla2009probing, mallamace2010transport,schmidtke2012boiling} nor simulations \cite{berthier2020finite, scalliet2022thirty, charbonneau2022dimensional} observe a true dynamical arrest; dynamics remain ergodic, with only modest growth of susceptibilities and correlation lengths \cite{glotzer2000time, lavcevic2002growing, berthier2005direct, dauchot2005dynamical, mosayebi2010probing,FlennerSzamel2010PRL,flenner2012characterizing, karmakar2014growing, tah2020signature}.
-This mismatch has prompted alternative approaches that either abandon finite temperature criticality \cite{tarjus1995breakdown,olsen1998structural, garrahan2002geometrical, whitelam2004dynamic, lerner2009statistical, ozawa2023elasticity, dyre2024solid} or attribute the absence of a transition to a variety of ergodicity-restoring dynamical processes often called `activated processes' \cite{Schweizer2003NLE, mayer2006cooperativity, MedinaNoyola2007PRE, bhattacharyya2008facilitation, janssen2015microscopic, Schweizer2013EC}.
+This mismatch has prompted alternative approaches that either abandon finite temperature criticality \cite{tarjus1995breakdown,olsen1998structural, garrahan2002geometrical, whitelam2004dynamic, lerner2009statistical, ozawa2023elasticity, dyre2024solid} or attribute the absence of a transition to a variety of ergodicity-restoring dynamical processes often called `activated processes' \cite{Schweizer2003NLE, mayer2006cooperativity, MedinaNoyola2007PRE, bhattacharyya2008facilitation, chong2008connections, janssen2015microscopic, Schweizer2013EC}.
 Still, a universally accepted microscopic theory rationalizing the absence of a transition is lacking.

-Any beyond-mean-field description of phase transitions requires a self-consistent treatment of critical fluctuations; these typically renormalize mean-field predictions but can also qualitatively change the transition \cite{halperin1974first, brazovskii1975phase}.
-In the context of the glass transition problem, replica-based field-theoretical approaches show that critical fluctuations can destabilize the mean-field glass transition \cite{franz2011field, franz2012quantitative}.
+Any beyond-mean-field description of phase transitions requires a self-consistent treatment of critical fluctuations of the order parameter; these typically renormalize mean-field predictions but can also qualitatively change the transition \cite{halperin1974first,brazovskii1975phase}.
+In the context of the glass transition problem, replica-based field-theoretical approaches showed that critical fluctuations can destabilize the mean-field glass transition altogether \cite{franz2011field,franz2012quantitative}.
 Yet, those analyses are essentially static, with dynamical aspects of the problem only obtainable through a mapping of replicated field theories onto dynamical supersymmetric field theories \cite{rizzo2016dynamical}.
 A satisfactory description demands a microscopic dynamical theory that incorporates critical fluctuations beyond mean-field.